 Common Name: Rocky Mountain Iris

-Iris missouriensis is a Perennial up to 0.75 metres tall.
+Iris missouriensis is a perennial plant that can grow up to 0.75 metres tall.

 It has edible, medicinal and miscellaneous uses.